wikkii/h6-lamp-module/README.md

         }
 ```
 I also used https://docs.puppet.com/puppet/latest/reference/types/exec.html as a reference.

-With these additions the module was complete and I tested the module with
+With these additions the module was complete and I tested the module with:
 ```
 $ sudo puppet agent --test
 Info: Retrieving pluginfacts